Dashboard

 Management review

 ISO 27001 clause 9.3 requires top management to review the ISMS at planned intervals.
-Recording a review here snapshots the live inputs (posture, risks, actions, non-conformities, control readiness) at that moment, alongside attendees and decisions — a minuted record an auditor can inspect.
+Recording a review here captures its inputs structured against the seven clause 9.3.2 sub-clauses (a–g) — the measurable ones (performance, risk status, prior actions) pre-filled from live data, the rest prompted for — alongside attendees and the decisions agreed.
+A minuted record an auditor can inspect.

 | ID | Date | Attendees | Next due |